 The company also offers Force.com, part of its vision to not only be the leader in enterprise-targeted social applications, but also a platform for developing and offering such applications for its customers.
 Force.com provides the tools for application creation, customization, integration, deployment (through its AppExchange marketplace), and integration.

-Revenue spread geographically has remained fairly consistent in recent years, with 70% coming from customers in the Americas, nearly 20% from Europe, and the Asia/Pacific region accounting for about 10% of sales.
+The geographic spread of Salesforce.com's revenue has remained fairly consistent in recent years, with 71% coming from customers in the Americas, about 18% from European customers, and those in the Asia/Pacific region accounting for about 11%.

 Sales and Marketing

 Salesforce.com counts more than 100,000 customers in all shapes and sizes, from small businesses with one subscription to large enterprises with hundreds of thousands.
 With such a large customer base, no one counts for more than 5% of sales.

 The company uses a direct sales force made up of telephone sales reps based in regional hubs and field sales reps in territories close to their customers.
 Just over 50% of revenue goes to sales and marketing, a level the company expects to maintain as it seeks more customers and build awareness.